-Mr. Jagodinski has served as a member of the board of directors of Lindsay Corporation, a global company focused on providing irrigation and infrastructure solutions, since 2008 and currently serves as chairman of the audit committee.
+Mr. Jagodinski served on the board of directors of Lindsay Corporation, a global company focused on providing irrigation and infrastructure solutions, from 2008 until March 2019.
 From October 2014 until July 2017 Mr. Jagodinski served on the board of directors of QPAC2 where he served as the audit committee chair.
 QPAC 2 was a special purpose acquisition corporation until it completed a merger in 2017.
-Mr. Jagodinski was a member of the board of directors of Phosphate Holdings, Inc., a U.S. producer and marketer of DAP, the most common form of phosphate fertilizer, from May 2009 until June 2014, where he served as chairman of board.
+Mr. Jagodinski was a member of the board of directors of Phosphate Holdings, Inc., a U.S. producer and marketer of DAP, the most common form of phosphate fertilizer, from May 2009 until June 2014, where he served as chairman of the board.
 From August 2013 through June 2014, he served as a member of the board of directors of Quinpario 1.
 Mr. Jagodinski served as a member of the board of directors of Solutia Inc. from March 2008 until July 2012.
 Prior to that, Mr. Jagodinski was President, Chief Executive Officer and Director of Delta and Pine Land Company ("D&PL"), a leader in the cotton seed industry, from September 2002 until the company was acquired in June 2007.
 From June 2002 until August 2002, he served as D&PL's Executive Vice President and from September 2000 until June 2002, he served as Senior Vice President, Chief Financial Officer, Treasurer and Assistant Secretary.
 Mr. Jagodinski was also D&PL's Vice President-Finance, Treasurer and Assistant Secretary from February 1993 until September 2000 and held various other financial positions at D&PL, from October 1991, when he joined the company, until February 1993.
 Prior to D&PL, Mr. Jagodinski held various positions in the audit division at Arthur Andersen from 1983 to 1991 and Senior Accountant at Price Waterhouse from 1978 to 1983.
 Mr. Jagodinski is a licensed Certified Public Accountant and a member of the AICPA, TSCPA and was MSCPA.
 Mr. Jagodinski received a Bachelor of Business Administration degree (Accounting) from the University of Mississippi.